crocs-muni/usable-cert-validation/_guides/gnutls_ocsp-stapling.md

 **Summary of this guide:**

 1. Enable OCSP-Stapling
-   - enable OCSP stapling by calling the appropriate API call.
+   - Enable OCSP stapling by calling the appropriate API call.
 It must be called during the session configuration and **before** the TLS handshake is performed.
-   - after enabling, the TLS client should request the stapled OCSP response from the TLS server.
+   - After enabling, the TLS client should request the stapled OCSP response from the TLS server.
 2. Verify that the stapled OCSP Response was sent together with the certificates
 3. Retrieve the stapled OCSP Response
-   - **during or after** the TLS handshake
+   - This can be done **during or after** the TLS handshake.
 4. Deinitialize

 </div></div>